chef-boneyard/qa-chef-server-cluster/README.md

 cookbook 'omnibus-artifactory-artifact', github: 'opscode-cookbooks/omnibus-artifactory-artifact' cookbook 'qa-chef-server-cluster', github: 'chef/qa-chef-server-cluster'
 ```

+# Main Cluster Recipes
+Current supported topologies are `standalone-server`, `tier-cluster` and `ha-cluster`.

+`<topology>`: Creates and install the initial cluster

+`<topology>-upgrade`: Upgrades an existing cluster

+`<topology>-generate-test-data`: Loads data using [Chef Server Data Generator](https://github.com/chef/chef-server-data-generator)

+`<topology>-test`: Executes cluster tests (currently runs pedant)

+`<topology>-destroy`: Destroys the cluster

+## Other Recipes
+`<topology>-logs`: Runs `chef-server-ctl gather-logs`, and downloads the archives and any error logs (chef-stacktrace.out)
+Note: the install and upgrade provision recipes download logs during execution.
+This is intended to be used on-demand.

+`ha-cluster-trigger-failover`: Triggers an HA failover and verifies backend statuses.
+(Currently only fails over from initial bootstrap for Chef Server versions.)

+`ha-enterprise-chef-ha-cluster`: Installs EC HA clusters. *NOTE: recommend using m3.large instance types for EC HA clusters.*

+`ha-enterprise-chef-ha-cluster-upgrade`: Upgrades EC HA clusters

+## Install and Upgrade Paths
+The cookbook provisions two specific paths for installing new servers and upgrading servers rather than a single provisioning point of entry.
+This was done for the following reasons:
+* The Chef Docs define explicit install and upgrade paths, and it was important to maintain parity
+* Allows installs to run again if an error is encountered without the risk of accidentally running upgrade procudures
+* Allows devs to insert custom steps and different stages of the install/upgrade process like loading data, custom config, tools, etc.

 # Attributes
 The client run is driven by the configuration of the attributes.